sblantipodi/firefly_luciferin/README.md

 ```

 ## What is the Performance Impact on your System?
-Firefly Luciferin is a very optimized software and it has nearly no impact on your system performance.
+Firefly Luciferin is a very optimized software and it has **nearly no impact on your system performance**.
 By default Firefly Luciferin captures at 30FPS, if you want you can unlock the framerate.

 If you are using a slow microcontroller, capturing at a very high framerate will not help.
 If you right click the tray icon and then click `FPS`,